silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 SilverStripe is a modular system, with modules installed and updated via the `composer` PHP dependency manager.
 These are usually stored in `vendor/`, outside of the `public/` webroot.
-Since many modules rely on serving frontend assets such as CSS files or images, these are pulled over to the `public/` folder automatically.
+Since many modules rely on serving frontend assets such as CSS files or images, these are mapped over to the `public/_resources/` folder automatically.
 If the filesystem supports it, this is achieved through symlinks.
 Depending on your hosting and deployment mechanisms, you might want to enforce copying files instead.